sumnerevans/offlinemsmtp/CONTRIBUTING.md

 If you want to propose a code change, please submit a patch to the [~sumner/offlinemsmtp-devel](https://lists.sr.ht/~sumner/offlinemsmtp-devel) mailing list.
 If it is good, I will merge it in.
+For help sending patches to this list, please consult [git-send-email.io](https://git-send-email.io).

 ### Installing Development Dependencies